OmarAglan/ArbSh/docs/CMAKE_CONFIGURATION.md

 ## Conclusion

-A well-organized CMake build system will significantly improve the maintainability and extensibility of the Simple Shell project.
+A well-organized CMake build system will significantly improve the maintainability and extensibility of the ArbSh project.
 By following these guidelines, the project can achieve better cross-platform compatibility, easier integration of Arabic language features, and a more professional development workflow.